 Expert Vegan Cookie Tips

 Vegan baking can be tricky because you are replacing several key ingredients with a dairy-free/vegan substitute.
 This impacts flavor and texture so I tested a lot of cookie dough to create the perfect, vegan peanut butter cookie that would be just like the classic version!
 Here’s some troubleshooting tips:

 - Chill the cookie dough.
-Baking these cookies right away will yield a thinner, crisper cookie.
+Baking these cookies right away will yield a slightly thinner, crisper cookie.

 Chilling cookie dough is beneficial as it gives the flour a chance to fully hydrate, the flavors time to develop, and it strengthens the cookie dough so the cookie is a little thicker, the texture is a little chewier, and the bake is a little darker.

 *If you have a warm kitchen, are making the gluten free version or you have the time, I recommend chilling the cooking dough for 30 minutes up to a couple hours for perfect results!

 - Aquafaba v almond milk.
 Aquafaba produces a thicker, softer vegan peanut butter cookie while the almond milk version is chewier.
 Both are excellent!

 - Softening the butter.
 Choose a dairy free butter or margarine that is solid in the fridge (the stick version not the tub version).

 If you forget to let your butter come to room temperature in time, try this trick to speed the process along.
 Put the butter into the mixing bowl and either flatten it or chop it into small cubes which will decrease the wait time.

 - How to measure flour.
 If you have a kitchen scale, use it for weighing the flour.
 If not, measure it by spooning flour into a measuring cup and then leveling it off with a flat knife rather than scooping directly from the bag of flour.

 - Let the cookies cool before moving.
 Cookies (especially vegan cookies) are tender when you take them out of the oven.
 After 5-10 minutes, they will be sturdier and fully set so you can transfer them to a cooling rack or directly into your mouth!

 How Store and Freeze